sparkflows/sparkflows-docs/docs/release-notes/2020-april.rst

 UI Improvements
 ---------------

-- Improvment in SQL WINDOW with AUTOCOMPLETION OF COLUMN NAMES
+- Improvement in SQL WINDOW with AUTOCOMPLETION OF COLUMN NAMES
-- DDL UPGRADES
+- DDL UPGRADED